sttyerase/magdex/Setting Up HTTPS.md

 ## ESTABLISHING HTTPS FOR TESTING SPRING BOOT REST SERVICES:

-In order to establish safe, encrypted communication with your service, you will need to use HTTPS communication.
-For development testing this may be accomplished using a self-signed certificate with a self-signed root certificate.
-This self-signed root certificate must then be made available for any testing applications such as Postman.
+In order to establish safe, encrypted communication with a service, administrators must provide HTTPS communication for the service.
+For development testing they may accomplish this using a self-signed certificate with a self-signed root certificate.
+Testers must then import this root certificate into any clients used for testing, such as Postman or a client browser.

-In order to generate the self-signed root certificate, you will need to use the **openssl** package.
-This package comes with most recent Linux distributions or is easily available from the disbribution package manager.
+In order to generate the self-signed root certificate, the admin will need to use the **openssl** package.
+This package comes with most recent Linux distributions or is easily available via the disbribution package manager of the operating system.

 1. GENERATE THE SELF-SIGNED ROOT CERT USING OPENSSL:
 ```